Home Historic Sites T.C. Steele State Historic Site Things To Do

 Visit Steele's Mobile Studio

 Prior to living on the Brown County property, Steele used a horse-drawn wagon as a studio to travel around the state to paint.
-T.C. brought the wagon with him to his Brown County home, but it eventually was destroyed in a barn fire in 1913.
+T.C. brought the wagon with him to his Brown County home, but it was eventually destroyed in a barn fire in 1913.
 A modern version of this wagon and outdoor studio space has been recreated using verbal and newspaper descriptions.
-Visitors can tour this handicap-accessible area, create sketches of the surroundings, work “en plein air” (or outdoors) as T.C. did, and play games while discovering more about his art and life.
+Visitors with disabilities can tour this accessible area, create sketches of the surroundings, work “en plein air” (or outdoors) as T.C. did, and play games while discovering more about his art and life.

 THE LITTLE STUDIO